 Nina Plowman, Managing Partner

-Kelly Kerruish, Account Director
+Kelly Kerruish, Senior Account Director

 Kelly trained as a broadcast journalist and worked on Sky News Sunrise and BBC Breakfast, before taking a full-time role at a specialist broadcast PR Agency, where she worked on a number of consumer and luxury brands including Tesco and Louis Vuitton.
 Deciding that her passion lay in the luxury arena, Kelly took up a role leading the account teams on a roster of high-end brands across the interiors, health and travel sectors.
 Whilst there, she launched designer Luke Irwin’s Mosaic Collection, inspired by a Roman mosaic found under his home in Wiltshire and achieved blanket news coverage across every national newspaper, a double page spread in the Sunday Times and an on-location interview on Sky News.
 Kelly’s true passion is travel and she has delivered media and influencer-led campaigns for the Saint Lucia Tourist Board, Wyndham Hotel Group and Atlantis the Palm, Dubai.
 A fluent French speaker, Kelly spent two years living between Cannes and Chamonix indulging her love of water and snow sports.
 She brings this energy, enthusiasm and sense of adventure to her role at Cultural Comms.

-Georgina Farley, Senior Account Manager
+Georgina Farley, Senior Account Director

 Georgina began her career in Australia working with luxury automotive brands Mercedes Benz, Chrysler Jeep and Toyota, where she was responsible for product launches and event management, in particular Mercedes Benz’s sponsorship of Australian Fashion Week.
 Looking to increase her international exposure, she relocated to London and started working for global fashion giant Joseph rising to Head of Communications and establishing the in-house PR Department which trebled brand exposure.
 A move back to Australia saw her appointed as Marketing and Sales Manager at Austin’s Wines to start a new area of the business in Corporate and Personal Gifts to increase sales, grow market share, improve brand exposure and build brand awareness.
 Complimenting her extensive international experience, Georgina has also completed an MBA in International Brand Management at Essec Business School in Paris, where her tutors included the likes of Remi Krug.